knaveen04/python-redis-container/README.md

 To view docker volumes
 `docker volume ls`

-Access the server at http://ip/
+Access the server at "http://ip/" (ip is host ip)